 Chief Executive Officer

-After graduating from Williams College in 1986 with a BA in Religion, Mike lived and worked in Osaka, Japan for three years as a teacher, copywriter for a Japanese advertising firm, and bartender at his neighborhood pub.
-Upon returning to the United States, Mike began a 20 year career in the hospitality business, which included owning and operating his own restaurant, The Broad Street Grill in Falls Church Virginia, before joining DC Central Kitchen in 2004.
+After graduating from Williams College in 1986 with a BA in Religion, Mike lived and worked in Osaka, Japan as a teacher, copywriter, and bartender at his neighborhood pub.
+Upon returning to the US, Mike began a 20-year career in the hospitality business, which included owning and operating his own restaurant, The Broad Street Grill in Falls Church, Virginia, before joining DC Central Kitchen (DCCK).

-Mike has spoken on the Kitchen’s many innovative programs at the Social Enterprise Alliance Conference, the World Social Enterprise Summit, and the Social Capital Conference.
-He has also been a featured speaker at Georgetown University, the Yale Sustainable Food Program, Williams College, the Darden School of Business, and many other academic institutions across the country.
-He sits on an advisory board for the Center for Health and the Global Environment at Harvard Medical School.
+Mike’s speaking engagements have included the World Social Enterprise Summit, Partnership for a Healthier America Conference, and National Geographic Live.
+He has also been a featured speaker at Georgetown University, the Yale Sustainable Food Program, Williams College, the Darden School of Business and many other academic institutions across the country.

 Glenda joined DCCK as the Chief Financial Officer in the Spring of 2006.
 In the fall of 2009, she took an 18-month sabbatical to work overseas and returned to DCCK as the CFO in June of 2011.
 Originally from New Orleans, Glenda has a B.S. degree in Hotel, Restaurant and Tourism Administration from the University of New Orleans and an MBA from George Washington University.